 How to Fix Ethernet Capped at 10mbps Guide

-When I re-installed windows on a computer I realised that the downloads would never go above 1 MB/s.
+When I re-installed windows on a computer I realized that the downloads would never go above 1 MB/s.
 I thought it may have been the internet that I was using but all other devices did not have this problem.
-When I check settings I can see that the realtek PCI-e Ethernet device that I am using is capped at 10mbps.
+I then decided to check the PC’s settings and sure enough I can see that the realtek PCI-e Ethernet device that I am using is capped at 10mbps.

 Table of Contents

-It may seem obvious, but its worth checking your cable supports the faster speeds.
+It may seem obvious, but it’s worth checking your cable supports the faster speeds.
 As a general rule you want a cat-5e, cat-6 or cat-6a ethernet cable if you’re trying to get Gigabit ethernet.
-A easy way to check if it’s your cable thats at fault is to plug it into another device and check if the problem still occurs.
+An easy way to check if it’s your cable that’s at fault is to plug it into another device and check if the problem still occurs.